 Use Vercel to link projects for uploading source maps and notifiying Sentry of release deployment.

-When prompted by the installer, select a Sentry project and a Vercel project to link together.
+When prompted by the installer, select a SentryprojectRepresents your service in Sentry and allows you to scope events to a distinct application.and a Vercel project to link together.

 SENTRY_ORG- the name of your Sentry organization